matt-fonto/concepts/software_architecture.md

 ....

-2. Pro tip 2: Model relevant business use-cases scenarios to extract trade-offs
+2. Model relevant business use-cases scenarios to extract trade-offs

 - One of the problems in software architecture is that sometimes we're building something that has never been built before
   - The forces/challenges for that context are exclusive and unique for that set of circumstances

-3. Pro tip 3: Compare like things
+3. Compare like things

 - MECE Lists: Mutually exclusive, collectively exhaustive